StudyBudds/ep2-mirror/angabe/Aufgabenblatt5.md

 // An iterator over elements of type 'Body'. public interface BodyIterator extends java.util.Iterator<Body> {

-    @Override
-    // Returns 'true' if the iteration has more elements.
-(In other
+    // Returns 'true' if the iteration has more elements. boolean hasNext();
-    // words, returns true if 'next()' would return an element rather
-    // than throwing an exception.)
-    boolean hasNext();

-    @Override
     // Returns the next element (i.e. body) in the iteration.
     Body next();